 - provision of pedestrian crossing points at junctions.

 What we are working on now

-- From the initial feasibility sketches in the Arun Local Plan the A29 realignment scheme has been developed into a preliminary design by our consultant.
+- From the initial feasibility drawings in the Arun Local Plan the A29 realignment scheme has been developed into a preliminary design by our consultant.

 - A public consultation exercise took place between 26 February and 2 March 2019 where there was the opportunity to meet with officers to view and discuss the proposed plans for the new A29 route.
-The opportunity of commenting on the proposals continued until 26 April 2019, the results of which are currently being reviewed and will be published in summer 2019.
+The results of which are currently being reviewed and will be published in autumn 2019.

-- A planning application and Environmental Impact Assessment is currently being prepared for Phase 1 (northern route) and it is planned to be submitted to West Sussex County Council Planning in autumn 2019.
+- A planning application and Environmental Impact Assessment is currently being prepared for Phase 1 (northern route) and it is planned to be submitted to West Sussex County Council Planning in spring 2020.

 - Ecology surveys for Phase 1 (northern route) are ongoing, including: